 This coming Thursday, March 19, BPC will hold an event on Prize-Linked Savings and other ways to help low- and moderate-income Americans build assets.
 Prize-Linked Savings are lotteries with no losers: participants are entered into a lottery with every deposit that they make to their bank account – and they always keep their principal.
 On Thursday, we will be joined by Representative Derek Kilmer (D-WA) and Senator Jerry Moran (R-KS), who recently cosponsored and passed a bill that will allow Prize-Linked Savings at banks nationwide.
 Following their remarks, we will have a panel discussion with experts on Prize-Linked Savings and incentivizing savings for all Americans.

-KEYWORDS: COMMISSION ON RETIREMENT SECURITY AND PERSONAL SAVINGS, IRAS, LONG-TERM SERVICES AND SUPPORTS, RETIREMENT IN AMERICA, SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP), SUPPLEMENTAL SECURITY INCOME
+KEYWORDS: CHRONIC CARE, COMMISSION ON RETIREMENT SECURITY AND PERSONAL SAVINGS, IRAS, LONG-TERM SERVICES AND SUPPORTS, RETIREMENT IN AMERICA, SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM (SNAP), SUPPLEMENTAL SECURITY INCOME